 Ladybugs and lacewings are natural predators of scale insects at the beginning of their larval "crawler" stage.
-Homeowners can research ways to enhance their garden space to invite in these natural predators to help keep pest pressure down season to season.
+Homeowners can research ways to enhance their garden space to invite in these natural predators to help keep pest pressure down from season to season.

-This particular scale insect is specific to magnolias and tulip trees, and it will not spread to other species.
+This particular scale insect is specific to magnolia and tulip trees, and it will not spread to other species.

 Bifenthrin, carbaryl, cyfluthrin, malathion, and permethrin are among the spray pesticides known to work on scale insects.